MVP software development opens the same door for you that YouTube, Spotify, Dropbox, FourSquare, and Groupon walked through.

 - Agile development methodology is a good way to proceed with software from an MVP creation.

 - Of course, you need a technical partner who can implement your ideas.
 But not just any technical partner will do.
-You need a technical partner with in-depth experience who gives you suggestions on how best to implement those ideas.
+You need a technical partner with in-depth experience who gives you suggestions on how best to implement those ideas in a minimum viable product.

 - Do not be afraid to make mistakes and get negative feedback from your MVP users.
 Do not be afraid to change your ideas.
 This is exactly why you chose an MVP!